These are commonly

 it can be used in locomotion and in defence.

 Contraction of the muscles exerts pressure in the

 proboscis cavity causing the proboscis to evert; it is retracted by the action

 of a longitudinal muscle.
 The blood flow system is driven by body movements and

 Nemerteans can have from two to 250

 pigment-cup eyes.
-The one above has two eyes, and above right six eyes.
+The one below has two eyes, and on the right six eyes.